rr-on-gh/rally-cli/README.md

   * Provides a basic CLI based on Node.js
   * Not a full fledged client by any means
   * Does basic things like view iteration tasks, updating todos etc.
-  * Works only with one project at a time
+  * Works with multiple projects
   * This is how the interface looks like:
 ![](images/ss.png)